Wong (surname): Distribution

 In Taiwan, names are written using Chinese characters and are currently romanized using the Hanyu Pinyin but previously Wade-Giles was used and many people retain names as such.
 In Hong Kong and Macau and among the Chinese diaspora abroad, though, many choose to romanize their name according to their regional pronunciation.

 Thus, while there is no official tally of "Wongs" inside China or Taiwan, Wong is the 6th most common Chinese name in Singapore, the 3rd most common Chinese name in America, and the most common Chinese name in Ontario, Canada.

 Although recent immigration from central and northern China has caused the pinyin romanizations "Wang" and "Huang" to become more common, "Wong" is still by far the most common version in all three locations, just as "Lee" remains more common than "Li".

 Origins

-The history of the romanization "Wong" begins in Bianjing (Modern Day Kaifeng) during the Song dynasty (a noticeable empress Empress Wang (Taizu).
-Some historical information showed that the name can be traced back to 206 BC–220 AD Han dynasty.
+The history of the romanization "Wong" begins in Bianjing (modern-day Kaifeng) during the Song dynasty (a noticeable empress Empress Wang (Taizu).
+Some historical information showed that the surname can be traced back to 206 BC–220 AD Han dynasty.